 The Mystery of the Burning of the Terracotta Warriors

-Due to the different locations and sizes of the flames, the colors are also different.
+Due to the different locations and different sizes of the flames, the colors are also different.
 The burned statues are mainly located in ventilated places such as corridors, and the damage is also more serious than other places, indicating that the fire was caused by humans.

 Ngo Nhung (Source: Sohu, Sina)